The impact that nurses have made during the COVID-19 Crisis has been exceptional.

-Tell your COVID-19 Lived Experience: “Nurse’s Stories from the COVID-19 Pandemic” brought to you by TedXBeaconStreet.
+Tell your COVID-19 Life Experience: “Nurse’s Stories from the COVID-19 Pandemic” brought to you by TedXBeaconStreet.

 TedxBeaconStreet is creating a mini-documentary of nurse’s stories during the COVID19 Pandemic.
 We are looking to highlight stories of nurses and their life during the Pandemic.
-The purpose of this series is to catch the truth of the essence of what it means to be a nurse during the COVID-19 Pandemic, the fears, the aspirations, the joys, and the heartaches; stories of personal growth, reflection, innovation, collaboration, love or loss – but 100% authentic voices and faces of nurses.
+The purpose of this series is to catch the truth of what it means to be a nurse during the COVID-19 Pandemic.
+The fears, the aspirations, the joys, and the heartaches; stories of personal growth, reflection, innovation, collaboration, love or loss; authentic voices and faces of nurses.
 Nurses have lived every corner of this Pandemic, and it is time to bring those voices and faces forward for the world to hear and see.

-TedXBeaconStreet, in partnership with SONSIEL, is curating these nursing stories to create a series to highlight to the world, the voices and faces of nursing during this Pandemic.
+TedXBeaconStreet, in partnership with SONSIEL, is curating these nursing stories to create a series to highlight to the world, voices, and faces of nursing during this Pandemic.

 Application Process: Due to the COVID-19 Crisis, TedxBeaconSteet is recreating the Ted Style talks model, and has outlined the following process for recording and distribution to continue in the era of COVID.

 - Please prepare and record MAX 10-15-minute talk about your story during the COVID19 Pandemic – but will likely be edited to 5-minute segments.

 - Please write down your conversation and rehearse it.
 Ted Talks are usually done by memorization without the support of cue cards in one’s hands.

 - Practice, Practice, Practice is the name of the game; practice with your loved ones, with yourself in the mirror, get used to telling your story.